Select search type

 Pre-schools, kindergarten and nurseries in Ho Chi Minh

-Some of the best international schools such as BIS offer a pre-school to prepare students for full-time education.
-Bus services are provided for most schools, even at pre-school level and these are generally to western standards.
+Some of the best international schools such as BIS HCMC offer a pre-school to prepare students for full-time education.
+Bus services are provided for most schools, even at pre-school level and these are generally to Western standards.